 Membership of the CAC includes two citizens from each member county, and one member each from the cities of Avon Park and Sebring totaling 14 members.
 The CAC operates under its own adopted Bylaws and elects its own officers.
-A broad cross section of the six-county region, the Citizens Advisory Committee will meet on a regular basis providing input on HRTPO work products and plans.

-CAC members are selected based upon application submitted to the HRTPO.
-Application forms are available at www.heartlandregionaltpo.org by contacting the HRTPO at info@heartlandregionaltpo.org.
-Applications must be reviewed and approved by the TPO local member government where the applicant resides or works.
+CAC members are selected based upon an application submitted to the HRTPO.
+Application forms are available at www.heartlandregionaltpo.org or by contacting the HRTPO at info@heartlandregionaltpo.org.
+Applications must be reviewed and approved by the county or city TPO member government which the applicant will represent.
 Completed applications will be placed on the HRTPO agenda for consideration to fill vacancies.
-The same selection procedures apply to Alternates that may be designated for voting members.